Cognitive Behavior Therapy (CBT)

 Why is this important?

-Because here at St. Gregory Centers, we don’t just go with the status quo.
-The modalities and therapies we use are proven to be the most successful.
-While other therapies may work for some, our goal is to provide the very best chance at a full recovery for as many people as possible.
+At St. Gregory Retreat Centers, the evidence-based therapies we use have proven to be the most successful.
+While other therapies may work for some, our goal is to provide the very best chance at a permanent recovery for as many people as possible.